dinahmoe/nodal/README.md

 ## Download
 After having cloned this repository, and cd’ed into the repo’s directory, update the submodules, issuing
-* git submodule update
+>> git submodule update
-* git submodule foreach "(git checkout master; git pull)&" This will download the dependencies mentioned above.
+>> git submodule foreach "(git checkout master; git pull)&" This will download the dependencies mentioned above.

 ## Building
 You must have cmake installed.
-From the main directory, you can issue the following commands i the terminal
+From the main directory, you can issue the following commands in the terminal
-* mkdir build && cd build && cmake .. && make
+>> mkdir build && cd build && cmake .. && make

-## This will compile and build the static library, merging all the other libraries into one.
+This will compile and build the static library, merging all the other libraries into one.
-* make install
+>> make install
 will install the library

 ## Examples